At the Zoo: We have two female Bengal tigers named Kya (a tiger with normal coloration) and Taj (a white Bengal tiger).

 - Tigers are easily recognizable by their distinctive orange, black and white striped pattern.
 The tiger is a stalk and ambush hunter, so their stripes are excellent camouflage in tall grass.

 - Bengal tigers are also called Indian tigers.
 Their range includes India, Nepal, Bhurma, and Bhutan.
-The white tiger is not albino.
-Its white coloration is the result of a recessive gene.
-White tigers do not exist in the wild.

 - Tigers prefer to be solitary and they mark their territories with urine.
 They typically avoid interaction with humans unless disturbed.